0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

   6. **Word Embedding (word vectors)** :
 Word embedding is the collective name for a set of language modeling and feature learning techniques in natural language processing (NLP) where words or phrases from the vocabulary are mapped to vectors of real numbers.
 Conceptually it involves a mathematical embedding from a space with one dimension per word to a continuous vector space with a much lower dimension.
+There is actually a problem with this approach (Agree/disagree are two words that are considered like close ones) but I've read that there is many solutions to that problem.

 <a name="NewFeatures3"></a>
 #### :diamond_shape_with_a_dot_inside: [New Features for Sentiment Analysis: Do Sentences Matter?](https://github.com/0AlphaZero0/Sentiment-Analysis-EuropePMC/blob/master/Bibliography/New%20Features%20for%20Sentiment%20Analysis_G.Gezici_et_al.pdf) :